Beacon Theatre (New York City): Continued use as live venue

 By 1989, the theater's operators no longer intended to turn the theater into a nightclub, having hired MSG Entertainment as the theater's exclusive booking agent for several years.
 The Committee to Save the Beacon Theatre expressed optimism but continued to monitor the theater's usage.
 Following the efforts of the Committee to Save the Beacon Theatre, Nanci Callahan founded the West Side Cultural Center, which was to stage children's programming, dances, and operas at the Beacon.
 In late 1991, the Beacon was temporarily converted into an IMAX theater; the IMAX format's large screen necessitated that most of the seats be closed off due to poor sightlines.
 The theater was then refurbished again in the early 1990s for rock concerts.

 Feltz continued to manage the Beacon until 2006.
 That November, the theater was leased for 20 years to MSG Entertainment's parent company Cablevision, which also leased Radio City Music Hall and owned Madison Square Garden.
 Cablevision committed at least $10 million toward a future restoration of the Beacon, which closed for a major renovation in August 2007.
 Beyer Blinder Belle was hired for the project, fixing longstanding issues such as a leaking roof and damage to original decorations.
 The restoration also involved replacing the electrical system, upholstering the seats, restoring decorations in the lobby and the auditorium, and upgrading backstage functions.
 The workers restored features such as the Broadway ticket booth, which had been painted over numerous times, and the chandelier above the auditorium, which had been hanging from a coffee tin.
 The project involved 1,000 workers and was completed in February 2009 for $16 million.

 MSG Entertainment split from Cablevision in mid-2009 but continued to operate the Beacon Theatre and its other venues.
 The Beacon's lighting system was upgraded in 2014 to accommodate the venue's events, which at the time included concerts, comedy, broadcasts, and film screenings.
 For over a year, from early 2020 to July 2021, the Beacon Theatre was temporarily closed due to the COVID-19 pandemic.
+A new sound system was installed at the Beacon in August 2022.